CPunch/openpunk/content/journal/switch-to-ansible/index.md

 ![](indeed.png)

-But of course, just because just because people like Ansible, doesn't necessarily make it good.
+But of course, just because people like Ansible, doesn't necessarily make it good.
 So what **good** does it do?

 ## The 'good'